eshaan-mehta/Rush-Hour-2/readme.md

 <7> Once you have completed all the levels, you will be brought to the final screen where you can either go back to the main menu or exit the program.

-Credits to Aaron for helping me playtest and bugfix the game.
+Credits to Aaron Paglialunga for helping me playtest and bugfix the game.

 I hope you enjoy your experience playing my game!